 There's a pressing need for practices to prioritise patient relationships while keeping their medical data structured and secure.
 The demand for personalised care and high-quality customer service is also growing rapidly.
 Practices must meet these demands if they want to maintain and improve their client retention rate.
 That's where the patient medical customer relationship management (CRM) system comes into play.
 A modern medical CRM enables easy access to a patient's medical, payment and behavioural history, allowing you to personalise patient engagement and marketing messaging while boosting loyalty and satisfaction.
-Choosing a HIPAA compliant solution is essential for any practice handling sensitive patient data in the US.
+Choosing a secure, privacy-compliant solution is essential for any practice handling sensitive patient data, with the exact requirements depending on your market (HIPAA in the US, GDPR in Europe, and local equivalents elsewhere).

 Learn how to simplify your practice workflow and free up more time for patients with Medesk.